Professional Pilot Frequently Asked Questions

 If you are looking to become a military pilot, USU has excellent ROTC programs.
 Students in either Army or Air Force ROTC programs learn leadership skills and complete field training exercises to prepare them for life as an officer in their future branch of service.

 Yes!
 Please, get involved!
-From professional development to career exploration, to enjoying a BBQ together, there is something for all aviation enthusiasts.
+From professional development and career exploration, to enjoying a BBQ together, there is something for all aviation enthusiasts.

 View Clubs